RussNelson/ELET114A/README.md

 # ELET114A
-Software for a bluetooth module made by ElinkEtone  Technology  Company
+Software and documentation for a bluetooth module made by ElinkEtone  Technology  Company

+See the [Datasheet](ELET114A_Datasheet_v2.2.1_EN.md) for an introduction.